cageq/knet/README.md

 ## Build
 It uses  some apis like std::string_view for http parser, so we need c++17 to compile it.

-the library contains a simple colorful log library to print debug log and it need  [fmtlib]: https://fmt.dev/  library to accelerate the log output.
+the library contains a simple colorful log library to print debug log and it need  fmtlib ( https://fmt.dev/ )  library to accelerate the log output.

 You can use scripts "setup.sh" to install dependence libs into deps directory in this library root directory, no root permissions  needed.